jonkalev/oldblog/_posts/2020-01-12-Afterthestorm.md

 But I don’t.

-In the photo above the ground is wet and muddy, water contaminated by urine and feces runs across the open ground.
+In the photo above the ground is wet and muddy, water contaminated by urine and feces.
 There is no sunlight or new day, just mud and fog.

-If there is enough ground, and rainwater, the toxic soil is diluted to a point where it nourishes new life.
+If there is enough ground, and rainwater, the toxic is diluted to a point where it nourishes new life.

 That takes time.